 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of social workers is projected to grow 16 percent from 2016 to 2026, much faster average for all occupations.
+Overall employment of social workers is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.

 Increased demand for healthcare and social services will drive demand for social workers, but growth will vary by specialization.

 A bachelor’s degree in social work (BSW) is the most common requirement for entry-level administrative positions.
 However, some employers may hire workers who have a bachelor’s degree in a related field, such as psychology or sociology.